 On the Tollbooth our town Hall as it is often referred to, there are is a aerial bearings of the Cholmley family, who has been connected with Whitby going all the way back to the middle of the 16th century.
 There is a space between the pillars which had been used as a stand for market produce, and this later became a pig market.
 There is a room on the first floor which is gained access by a spiral staircase, the Court Leet of the Manor have been held.

-The marketplace had unsavoury connections in the respect that like the previous ones it was the location where public with beans of vagabond's and thieves would happen and at one time this would be very frequent event unfortunately.
+The marketplace had unsavoury connections in the respect that like the previous ones it was the location where public with beans of vagabond's and thieves would happen and at one time this

 There is as though it has a individual case where two lassies were whipped there on the date of March 3, 1710.
 The grim side of the stocks stood in the recess section at the top of the South side nearest to Church Street.